 - Customers – if you don’t have customers, is there really a business?

 - Vendors – you gotta buy stuff to be able to sell it.
-Vendors are where those things come from!
+Vendors are where you purchase the Items.

 Data can come from multiple places